 He’s one of the most famous and controversial artists that Belgium has produced, and the museum occupies several floors which take you through his the life and works in a very interesting and thorough manner.
 On the lift up, there is a kind of small window through which on every floor there is an image of a part of a naked woman (as if the woman is 5 storeys tall).
 Somewhat amusingly, when I was in the lift, we stopped on the third floor to let one of the staff members out.
 You might well be able to guess what the drawing was through the window.
 Remember, I said ‘naked’ … !
 There was a small group of people in the lift who took the view the staff member had done this on purpose …

 The other main art museum in Brussels is the Centre Belge de Bande Dessinée.
 This ‘museum’, built on several floors, displays extracts from all manner of cartoon strips, and has a very in-depth biographical section of many of the area’s most famous and influential cartoonists, complete with examples of their work and items from their studios (so you get to see, for example, the desk layout that Marc Sleen would have used).
-Many famous cartoon creations are present, including mini statues of creations like Lucky Luke, Tintin (of course!), and, although not mentioned anywhere within the centre itself, Asterix.
+Many famous cartoon creations are present, including mini statues of creations like Lucky Luke, Tintin (of course!), and, although not mentioned anywhere within the centre itself (because both original creators were French, I guess), Asterix.

 Outside the Cartoon Museum.
 This is the statue of Gaston Lagaffe – a creation of artist André Franquin, the everyday office worker is one of the most famous and popular cartoon strips in Belgium.

-Comics, also known as the Ninth Art (one wonders what the other Eight are!), has always been very big in Belgium – to be honest it’s big across Francophone Europe, although there is a strong Dutch contingent too in Belgium (including Sleen and Willy Vandersteen).
+Comics, also known as the Ninth Art (one wonders what the other Eight are!), have always been very big in Belgium – to be honest it’s big across Francophone Europe, although there is a strong Dutch contingent too in Belgium (including Sleen and Willy Vandersteen).
 “Comic” and “Cartoon” are sometimes seen a bit of loaded words in English, as they imply ‘drawings for kids, usually with comedic effect’.
 While many of these Belgian cartoonists do draw/write to create ‘laughs’ amongst the readership, they are often satirical, parodic, and with adult themes and jokes.
 It’s a serious art form, and indeed the phrase ‘ninth art’ can be seen to demonstrate the ‘artistic’ nature of them not just the content.
+The city is full of representations of comic art on the streets too, in the form of murals.

 “Jing” by Matthieu Michotte.
 “An object that carries a trace, an imprint, a message” apparently.
 A representation of the ‘urban jungle’ – a jungle mammal in an urban environment.
 Ah, modern art…